rest-for-physics/framework/CONTRIBUTING.md

 TODO : Explain doxygen formatting, tutorials, where official doc is located.
 ETC.

+### REST forum.
+Communication of updates to the code and discussion on development topics.

+TODO : describe how changes should be discussed at REST forum.
+Bug report, report on changes, encourage discussion, user support, etc.

 ### Adding a new commit to the development branch

 It is critical to prepare the `commit` following a few basic rules in order to allow future code review and track